Dedicated legal representation in New Jersey

 Watch Video: When Can I Sue for Injuries in a Car Accident in New Jersey?

-Recent traffic accident data paints a grim picture for New York and New Jersey drivers.
+Recent traffic accident data paints a grim picture for New Jersey drivers.
 Fatal accidents are on the rise, and nearly 10 percent of all traffic deaths involved distractions behind the wheel, reports the National Highway Traffic Safety Administration.
-In 2016, more than 1,120 New Yorkers died in motor vehicle crashes, a 7.7 percent spike over the previous year.

 New Jersey state police report that traffic accident deaths increased 8 percent in 2016, claiming more than 600 lives.
 Of the 607 victims, 89 were passengers, 167 were pedestrians, and 18 were cyclists.
 As in previous years, law enforcement officials say that excessive speed, driver fatigue, lack of seat belt use, and texting while driving contributed to many of these deaths.
 Cathleen Lewis of the AAA New Jersey Automobile Club reports that driver distraction is the largest change in behavior over the last decade.